yoeunes/valet-linux/index.md

 By default, Valet serves your projects using the `.dev` TLD.
 If you'd like to use another domain, you can do so using the `valet domain tld-name` command.

 For example, if you'd like to use `.app` instead of `.dev`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.

+<a name="upgrading"></a>
+### Upgrading

+You may update your Valet installation using the `composer global update` command in your terminal.
+After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

 <a name="serving-sites"></a>
 ## Serving Sites